 1. To make cucumber ribbons, use a veggie peeler to make long thin slices.
 No need to peel English or Turkish cucumbers, but do peel those with thick waxy skins.

-2. The burger patties can be made ahead and refrigerated until ready to grill.
+2. The burger patties can be made up to 2 days ahead and refrigerated until ready to grill.

 3. To Pan-Sear: heat 1-2 tablespoons olive oil in a skillet, over medium heat, pan sear turkey burgers until golden and cooked through, about 5-6 minutes on each side.
 Resist the urge to fiddle with them- let them develop a good crust before flipping. 🙂